 Kansas is a judicial foreclosure state — every foreclosure must go through the district court in the county where the property is located.
 Kansas's process typically takes 6 to 12 months from the initial petition to the sheriff's sale.
-Kansas provides one of the most homeowner-protective post-sale protections in the Midwest: a 12-month right of redemption after the sheriff's sale for most owner-occupied residential properties.
-During this redemption period, the homeowner can reclaim the property by paying the full sale price plus interest and costs, and in many cases retains possession of the property.
+Before the sheriff's sale, K.S.A. § 60-2410 requires the sheriff to publish notice of the sale once per week for three consecutive weeks, with the last publication not less than 7 nor more than 14 days before the sale date.
+Kansas provides one of the most homeowner-protective post-sale statutes in the Midwest: K.S.A. § 60-2414 governs the right of redemption after the sheriff's sale.

 Federal regulations prohibit the first foreclosure filing until 120 days of delinquency.
 Before the petition is filed, every modification program is accessible with no formal deadline.
 A complete loss mitigation application submitted during this period triggers federal dual tracking protections that prevent the petition from being filed while the application is under review.
 The modification runs in the servicer's administrative process — no district court case, no sheriff's sale, no redemption period needed.
 The best outcome for any Kansas homeowner is modification before the petition is ever filed.